 Help judge art contests.

-In May and June, an application goes out in our libraries and online.
-Applicants fill it out and sign up for an interview when they return it.
+Applications are currently being accepted for the Teen Library Council until June 2nd.
+Print out a copy below, fill it out and turn it in at either library.
+The top candidates will be contacted for interviews.
 After the interview, the teen council advisors and longtime council members will make decisions on who will join the council for the next school year.
 Applicants will be notified in August.